mirko-verardo/md2sl_thesis_mv/README.md

 - general code refactoring
     - agents prompts isolated from the logic
     - redundant message passing bugfix on multiagent
-- real time entire conversation history passed at each round (loop in the while true) on multiagent
-    - messages passed are used for it (not read from log)
-        - something better can be done, for example passing only last parser/assessment at each loop
-    - supervisor memory avoided but last assessment kept in agent state (not read from log)
+- supervisor memory avoided but last code assessment kept in agent state (not read from log)
-    - supervisor memory was used to track the last generated parser but it could not be the best
-        - maybe a middle one compiles and the last one not
-        - the code could easily be updated to track the last working parser
 - supervisor and assessor doesn't need ReAct approach since they don't have tools to use
     - so they do a single LLM call
 - also generator doesn't need ReAct at all because we are in a multiagent system where each agent does 1 thing